Nespresso machines can feel pretty complicated to handle when you first purchase one.

 This is one of the few fixes that cannot always be done alone.

-If you notice that the light is still blinking even after resetting the machine, you may need to send your Nespresso in for a replacement.
+If the light still blinks even after resetting the machine, you may need to send your Nespresso in for a replacement.

 You can try running a capsule through it first, however.
 In many cases, even when the machine is experiencing an error, it will still make the cup of coffee.